barryclark/jekyll-now/_posts/2015-06-15-best-programming-language.md

 * Scala
 * Go
 * Lisp / Arc / Clojure
-* Javascript / CoffeeScript / TypeScript
+* ECMAScript / Javascript / JScript / CoffeeScript / TypeScript
 * Swift

 My thinking was that it would save me a lot of time going forward.
 I could pick **the best** language and learn from there for immediate application in the real world.